SalesforceDevelopersJapan/lightning-components-tutorial-jp/create-contactlist-component.md

 ## Step 4: Style the ContactList Component

-There is probably too much space above and below the phone number.
-In this step, you'll add a style to the component to remove the extra space.
+In this step, you'll add some CSS styles to the component to make it look more like a standard mobile list.
+You'll remove the item bullets, add a horizontal line between items, and fine tune margins.

 1. Click **STYLE**

     ![](images/component-style.jpg)

-1. Implement the following style:
+1. Implement the following styles:

     ```
+    .THIS {
+        list-style-type: none;
+        padding: 0;
+        margin: 0;
+    }

+    .THIS li {
+        border-bottom: solid 1px #DDDDDD;
+        padding: 8px;
+    }

     .THIS p {
-        margin: 0;
+        margin: 4px;
     }
     ```